apecloud/kubeblocks/docs/user_docs/quick-start/try-basic-kubeblocks-functions-on-playground.md

 # Try out basic functions of KubeBlocks on Playground
 This guide walks you through the quickest way to get started with KubeBlocks, demonstrating how to easily create a KubeBlocks demo environment (Playground) with simply one `kbcli` command.
-With Playground, you can try out KubeBlocks both on your local host(maszXaacOS) and on cloud environment(AWS).
+With Playground, you can try out KubeBlocks both on your local host (macOS) and on cloud environment (AWS).

 <Tabs>
 <TabItem value="macOS" label="Local Host(macOS)" default>

-## Before you start try KubeBlocks on Local Host (macOS)
+## Before you start to try KubeBlocks on Local Host (macOS)

 Meet the following requirements for smooth operation of Playground and other functions.